Itō Hirobumi: Rise in the Meiji government

 The proposal strongly emphasized the necessity "to let people throughout Japan learn the science behind the scientific achievements of the world, thereby spreading knowledge of the natural sciences".
-He urged the government to cultivate a "civilized and enlightened" populace and proposed the establishment of universities in Tokyo and Kyoto.
+He called for cultivating a "civilized and enlightened" populace and proposed the establishment of universities in Tokyo and Kyoto.

-Itō was profoundly influenced by the example of the United States, viewing its founding as a model for creating a unified nation-state where national prosperity was driven by the "united hearts and minds of the people".
+He referred to the United States as an example of national consolidation where national prosperity was driven by the "united hearts and minds of the people".
 He advocated for transcending narrow domainal loyalties to forge a cohesive Japanese national identity.

 Financial and monetary reforms

 In 1870, while serving as deputy vice-minister of finance, Itō traveled to the United States to study its financial and monetary institutions.
 This investigative tour, which lasted from December 1870 to June 1871, directly influenced the establishment of Japan's New Currency Regulation (Shinka Jōrei) in 1871.
-This landmark legislation placed Japan on the gold standard, aligning its monetary system with those of Western nations.
-Itō was a fervent champion of this reform, dispatching a memorandum from the U.S. that argued for its adoption based on the successful experience of "civilized Western countries".
+This legislation placed Japan on the gold standard, aligning its monetary system with those of Western nations.
+Itō was an advocate of this reform, dispatching a memorandum from the U.S. that argued for its adoption based on the successful experience of "civilized Western countries".
 While the move to the gold standard was considered radical by some contemporaries, the reform also incorporated elements of continuity with Japan's pre-existing monetary framework.

-Itō also played a pivotal role in the development of a modern banking system in Japan.
+Itō also played a major role in the development of a modern banking system in Japan.
 He advocated for the creation of a bank of issue, and in December 1872, the National Bank Regulation (Kokuritsu Ginkō Jōrei) was promulgated, drawing inspiration from America's National Bank Act.
 His proposal envisioned a system where national banks would be authorized to issue banknotes backed by government bonds.
 This was part of a strategy to gradually replace inconvertible paper currency with banknotes convertible into specie.
 This methodical, step-by-step approach to monetary reform was an early example of the cautious gradualism that characterized his broader reform philosophy.